 An introductory course in gathering, recording and using the financial data of a business.
 The accounting cycle, debits and credits, classification of accounts, recording of transactions and preparation of financial statements for single proprietorships, partnerships, and corporations.
-3 hours lecture; 2 hour laboratory.

 BU 102 Principles of Accounting/3 Units